 Picking up your puppy:

 If you are within driving distance you are welcome here to pick up your puppy.
 Many people come to meet the dogs and put down a deposit on a pup at that time.
-If the pups are under 6 weeks of age they are usually not available to see and hold as they have not had any vaccinations at that time.
-The pups are usually ready to go at 8 weeks of age.
+The pups are usually ready to go at 9 weeks of age.
 You are required to have cash for the balance due.
 If for some reason you are not able to pick up your pup when it is ready to go we ask that you notify us when you place the deposit.
-If it will be longer then 10 days we do charge a boarding fee of $12 per day and you will be charged $20 if additional vaccinations are due within this time.

 Once you get your puppy you should take him home.
 This may seem like common sense, but many people take their puppy out visiting, or to the pet store, groomers or vets!
 This is not a good idea.
 The puppy is already stressed and may have car sickness.
-He is tired and scared being away from his littermates and mom for the first time.
-Everything is new to him.
+He is tired and this is all new to him.
 The best thing is to take him to his new home and let him rest, Place him in a warm comfortable area with a kennel or soft bed.
 Offer him some food and water and let him explore this area and take a nap!
-He should have 3 hours of quiet time before he is played with, and should not be taken around to groomers and pet stores for 3-4 days.
-If he seems to not be feeling well call your breeder first and see if he has suggestions.
-If you need to take him to your vets make it the only stop and just do a puppy wellness check.
-He can go back for more shots once he has adjusted to his new home.
-If your puppy has been shipped it will take a couple of days for him to fully adjust.
-Occasionally a pup will get motion sickness and develop a cough or loose stool.
-This should not be a cause for alarm.
+He should have 3 hours of quiet time before he is played with, and should not be taken around to groomers and pet stores until the next day.

 Vet